Tax Increment Financing (TIF)

 False.
 By law, TIF dollars can NOT be used to directly fund private developers.
 TIF money can only be used to fund critical public projects that leverage and support private investment in downtown.

+TIF captures property tax revenue only on the incremental increases of assessed property values within the TIF district (e.g. downtown).
 The tax burden of property owners throughout the city (downtown or otherwise) is unchanged by TIF.
-What TIF does is determine where a portion of downtown property owner taxes go upon collection.
 Taxes would not go down if TIF was eliminated.

 Beyond the City of Traverse City, the amount of funds captured by the Downtown TIF is a very small fraction of funds raised by the regional partners involved.
 The counter-argument is simply that the regional benefits from a vital downtown serving as the economic engine of the region outweigh the marginal cost.
 The value proposition is particularly high to a region that houses the vast majority of residents that actually work, visit and enjoy Downtown.
 Furthermore, Downtown remains essential to the future of the regional economy, particularly as the region struggles to attract younger demographics, primary employers and achieve environmental sustainability goals.

 Some community voices have lobbied for the dissolution of TIF to help fund basic services within the City of Traverse City; however, the Downtown TIF is highly leveraged by regional funding sources.
 The City contributes 53 cents on the dollar for TIF, with the remaining 47 cents coming from a variety of regional authorities that directly benefit from a vital downtown.
 If the City walks away from this arrangement, it will keep only 53 cents on the dollar while assuming 100% of the obligation for downtown improvements.
-Traverse City residents need to understand that ending TIF is a dramatic civic investment decision, walking away from regional funding leverage and placing tens of millions of future public projects solely in the hands of Traverse City’s 16,000 residents.
-For example, a $43 million bond issuance is recommended to be supported by the next generation of Downtown TIF.
-Without TIF, this amounts to nearly $2,700 per resident of Traverse City, or nearly $11,000 for a family of four.
-With the extension of TIF, the cost is zero.
+Traverse City residents need to understand that ending TIF is a dramatic civic investment decision, walking away from regional funding leverage and placing tens of millions of future public projects solely in the hands of Traverse City’s roughly 16,000 residents.